 - Change the domain location to something like ‘.co’.
 Just be warned that if you do that, be prepared to be mistaken for each other.

 - Add dashes or dots.
 But again – it’s easy to get lost and mistaken for the other blogger.
 You really should try to make it as distinct as possible.

 - You can always use your name to appear more professional if you are offering services, or even covering a broad range of topics as a lifestyle blog.
 Just make sure that the blog’s tagline expresses exactly what you offer.

 Choose A Suitable web hosting solution

 Every website needs a host, and which one you pick will affect how easy you find it to build your blog and what you’ll be able to do with it once it’s ready to go.
 First, you need to select a suitable CMS.
-In general, the most sensible option is to use WordPress, the most widely-used CMS in the world.
-You will have a selfhosted blog with a custom domain name and custom email but it’s still a WordPress blog.
+In general, the most sensible option is to set up a WordPress Blog, the most widely-used CMS in the world.
+You will have a self-hosted blog with a custom domain name and custom email but it’s still a WordPress blog.
 The blog host will act like the land people rent to build houses on, in this example, WordPress is your house.

 It’s so popular for a reason: it’s free, flexible, kept updated, and very secure (it’s attacked relatively often because it’s so common, but that makes it stronger).

 After testing out 5 different web hosts, I’ve outgrown them all.
 I’ve discovered one platform that provides the best service and up-time for both beginner bloggers and more experienced sites; A2Hosting.
 Registering is very easy and you can save 60% on hosting by clicking on any A2Hosting link on this blog.
 Choose the cheapest option to get started.
 I find that it also offers an incentive to launch your blog so much faster and monetize faster if it’s costing you money.
 Even if it is less than the price of a cup of coffee a month.